-- Are so names because their red, featherless heads resemble those of Wild Turkeys (Meleagris gallopavo).
+- Are so named because their red, featherless heads resemble those of Wild Turkeys (Meleagris gallopavo).

 - Although they feed almost exclusively on carrion (dead animals), they sometimes take live prey.

-- Are the most migratory of all of the New World Vultures.
+- Are the most migratory of all vultures.

 - Their plumage is dark brown, not black.

-- When flying, Turkey Vultures, hold their wings in a “V” above their backs, creating a slight dihedral that stabilizes their flight.
+- When flying, Turkey Vultures, hold their wings in a “V” above their backs, creating a slight dihedral that stabilizes their flight in turbulance.